ackama/silverstripe-cwp-template/README.md

 # Silverstripe CWP Template Project

-## Meta Section
+## Meta README

-_Erase this section after going through it_
+_You can erase this section after completing it_

+### Pre-project

+CWP accounts/environments take up a long time to get setup.
+Make sure this has been requested before removing comment.

+CWP will need a personal account for each of your developers.
+It will also require a Release Manager role.
+Make a list of people with e-mail, name and role.
+Attach the list with your request to your client.
+With this information they will be able to create the request and immediately provide Ackama with the required permission to start using the account

+Please read our [SilverStripe CWP Project Management](https://github.com/ackama/wiki/wiki/SilverStripe-CWP-Project-Management) wiki page  for more thorough information regarding managing a CWP project.

+Also refer to our [Ackama README Template](https://github.com/ackama/wiki/wiki/Ackama-README-Template) wiki page to better customise this README

+### Project Setup

 Defaults for namespaces and prefixes have been chosen so they are easily replaceable after copying this project.
 Please do the following replacements:

 * Replace `silverstripe-template-project` in all files with the name of your project.
 * Replace `SilverstripeTemplateProject` in all files with the namespace of your project.
 * Rename `themes/silverstripe-template-project` to the name of the template of your project.

 In the case that the project uses a Heroku Test instance, please configure according to this section [Heroku Config]

 Current maintainers: matias.halles@ackama.com